olivoil/flutter_color_picker/README.md

 # color_picker

-A photoshop inspired color picker component, based on a [workshop by Super Declarative](https://youtu.be/HURA4DKjA1c)
+A photoshop inspired color picker component, implemented in Flutter, based on a [workshop by Super Declarative](https://youtu.be/HURA4DKjA1c)

 ## Screenshot